LivingCat/Closed-Community-MaaS-Simulator/journal.md

 * Users now have salary and budget
 * Fixed willingness to pay so that it now has to do with the salary of the user

+# 23-04-2020

+* Added hasPrivate ratio according to the clusters
+* Tried to know the percentages of available seats in private vehicle within each cluster (excel) but it took more time than alocated because files did not match

+# 24-04-2020

+* Users now have available seats - 0 if they dont have a private vehicle
+* Added percentages of available seats in private vehicle within each cluster